-- Leaf node: the final position of one particular variation in a match is called leaf node.
+- Leaf node: the final position of one particular variation in a match is called a leaf node.

-- Branch: the sub position or other possible position rather than the best one is called branch.
+- Branch: the sub position or other possible position rather than the best one is called a branch.

 Okay, so when and how does the algorithm start moving backward the tree and other branches?
-The simple answer to this is, the chess engine first evaluates the positions, and movements, then within seconds the engine starts moving the movable piece backwards to the earlier position to understand which position will give them an extra advantage.
+The simple answer to this is, that the chess engine first evaluates the positions, and movements, then within seconds the engine starts moving the movable piece backwards to the earlier position to understand which position will give them an extra advantage.

-In human language, we say the engine moves backward from almost the endgame by analyzing each piece To reach and evaluate the leaf node by the help of branches.
+In human language, we say the engine moves backward from almost the endgame by analyzing each piece To reach and evaluate the leaf node with the help of branches.
 And within seconds, the chess engine analyses the whole game and plays accordingly.

 For example, if your bishop is at g5 and moving your bishop will be the best move.
 Where to move?
 To find this chess engine goes down the branches.
 It will work by inter-calculating whether f4 or e3 or d2 or c1 or h4 to move to by back-calculation.

-Here’s a video from Machine Learning Conference YouTube Channel about how do chess engines work.
+Here’s a video from Machine Learning Conference YouTube Channel about how to do chess engines work.
 You can also watch it to get some ideas.

 Now let’s move on and discuss about some of the chess engines.